DoDAO-io/dodao-aave-guides/generated/markdown/lending-in-aave.md

 - [ ]  The borrowers need to pay high interest on borrowing.
 - [ ]  The interest rate for lenders is fixed.
-- [x]  The complete interest goes to the lenders.
+- [x]  Most of the interest goes to the lenders.
 - [ ]  None of these

-##### What benefits do a liquidity provider gets on a liquidity call?
+##### What benefits do a liquidity provider gets on a liquidation call?

 - [x]  The liquidity provider gets the collateral at discounted price.
 - [ ]  Gets extra interest on lent assets.